ragibson/SMS-MMS-deduplication/README.md

 For example, we handle instances where

-* One message contains a data attachment, but the other does not
+* One message contains a data attachment (e.g., images sent via text message), but the other does not
 * The internal ordering of phone numbers is inconsistent between messages
 * The internal [SMIL data](https://en.wikipedia.org/wiki/Synchronized_Multimedia_Integration_Language)
   format varies, but the message content and data are otherwise identical